-- a.
-If an award recipient fails to submit a MWBE Utilization Plan; - b.
-If an award recipient fails to submit a written remedy to a notice of deficiency; - c.
-If an award recipient fails to submit a request for waiver; or, - d.
-If OMH determines that the award recipient has failed to document good faith efforts.
+- i.
+If an award recipient fails to submit a MWBE Utilization Plan; - ii.
+If an award recipient fails to submit a written remedy to a notice of deficiency; - iii.
+If an award recipient fails to submit a request for waiver; or, - iv.
+If OMH determines that the award recipient has failed to document good faith efforts project.
+Requests for a partial or total waiver of established goal requirements may be made at any time during the term of the project, but must be made no later than prior to the submission of a request for final payment under the grant disbursement agreement.

-The award recipient will be required to attempt to utilize, in good faith, any MBE or WBE identified within its MWBE Utilization Plan, during the performance of the project.
-Requests for a partial or total waiver of established goal requirements may be made at any time during the term of the project but must be made no later than prior to the submission of a request for final payment under the grant disbursement agreement.
+The award recipient will be required to attempt to utilize, in good faith, any MBE or WBE identified within its MWBE Utilization Plan, during the performance of the